back

 Workout Agreement

-A workout agreement is a Debt settlement plan that will allow you to adjust your current repayment structure.
-You may be able to lower your interest rate, reduce your monthly payment, or remove past late fees.
+A workout agreement is a debt settlement plan that will allow you to adjust your current repayment structure.
+You may be able to lower your interest rate, reduce your monthly minimum payment, or remove past late fees.
 These actions won’t reduce your original balance.
 Instead, they will bring your account up to date and put you on a more manageable track towards repayment.
-Workout agreements are significant for people that are facing uncertain yet long-term financial issues.
+Workout agreements are significant for people who are facing uncertain yet long-term financial issues.

 With a lump-sum settlement, you can end up paying less than you owe.
 In many lump-sum settlements, the borrower ends up paying just the principal amount of the debt.